AccountGo/accountgo/README.md

 # Manual Installation for development

 1. Clone or download copy of AccountGo solution
 2. Open the solution file in Visual Studio 2015.
-Download community edition.
+Download community edition. .NET 4.6 is required.
 3. Build the solution
 4. Publish database to your local (SQL.AccountGo project).

+Notes:
+1. WebAngular - This will be the main front-end that uses ASP.NET 5 and AngularJS version 2.
+2. Api - All apis' will be develop here.
+Built with MVC 6 and referecing standard class libraries.

 # Features